buntec/fs2-d3/docs/index.md

 ```

-In this example, we add interactivity by registering event listeners
+In this example we add interactivity by registering event listeners.
-for the "click" event.
 Clicking on any of the circles will change their color.
+Event listeners require an instance of `cats.effect.std.Dispatcher[F]`,
+and since the listener outlives the effect of registering it,
+we need to keep the dispatcher alive until the listener is removed again,
+which in this case is never.

 ```scala mdoc:js
 import cats.effect.std.Dispatcher